uhm-descartes/ee345/morea/mvl/experience-anims.md

 Here are a few animations to help you recap basic operations with vectors and matrices.

-This video shows how to add two vectors (of the same size).
+The video below shows how to add two vectors (of the same size).
 You would add any two matrices with the same size by adding corresponding entries similarly.

 <video width="640" height="480" controls>
   <source src="VectorAddition.mp4" type="video/mp4">